 1. Avoid if possible.
-2. Comply with NRCA Manual recommendations.
+2. Comply with NRCA Manual recommendations including minimum height of equipment above the roof membrane when equipment is supported above the roof surface..
 3. Design clearances and details for easy re-roofing.
 4. Provide prefabricated walks to and around equipment that requires servicing; walks must not block roof drainage.